Chaka Patterson: Professional background

 Following Patterson's graduation from law school in 1994, he served as a law clerk to the Honorable Solomon Oliver, Jr. at the United States District Court, Northern District of Ohio, in Cleveland.
 From 1997 to 1998, Patterson worked for the United States Court of Appeals for the Sixth Circuit in Cleveland, where he served as a law clerk to the Honorable Karen Nelson Moore.
 From 2002 to 2003, Patterson was a partner at Jenner & Block, in Chicago.
 He then went on to work at the Office of the Illinois Attorney General as an assistant attorney general and chief of the Special Litigation Bureau, remaining there to 2006.

-In 2006, Patterson served on staff at Exelon Corporation, where he served in numerous positions, including vice president and treasurer; vice president of investor relations; and associate general counsel of litigation.
+In 2006, Patterson served on staff at Exelon Corporation, where he served as vice president and treasurer; vice president of investor relations; and associate general counsel of litigation.
 In 2013, Patterson joined the law firm of Jones Day, one of the largest law firms in the world.
 As partner, he focused his practice on representing clients in business and commercial litigation and State Attorneys General investigations and litigation, defending clients in False Claims Act litigation, and assisting management and directors with internal investigations and compliance issues.
 Patterson left Jones Day in February 2017 to become the Chief of the Civil Actions Bureau in the Cook County State's Attorney's Office.
 Patterson then joined Adtalem Global Education as Vice President & Deputy General Counsel in June 2018 and was promoted to Senior Vice President, General Counsel & Corporate Secretary in February 2020.
-As General Counsel of Adtalem, Patterson gained national attention for staffing a $1.5 billion transaction for the company with five Black women (four Black women partners in outside law firms and a Black women associate general counsel for the company who spearheaded the transaction).
-Patterson joined Alston & Bird on July 1, 2021 as a partner in the firm's San Francisco office.